avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 ## Request Testnet Coins
 - Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).
-- The basic accounting unit of Karmachain is `Karma Cents` (KCENTs).
-One million Karma Cents are 1 Karma Coin.
+- The basic accounting unit of Karmachain is `Karma Coin` (KCOIN).
+The minimum amount is one-millionth KCOIN which is 1 Karma Cent (KCENT).
+1 KCENT is one Micro KCOIN.
-- The minimum testnet bonding amount is 1 KCENT.
+- The minimum testnet bonding amount is 1 KCOIN.
 We configured it in this way to make it easy to bond and validate.
-- Share the public address of you `Stash account` and request testnet KCENTs for your bond.
+- Share the public address of you `Stash account` and request testnet KCOINs for your bond.
-- You will be provided with 4 billion KCENTS to be able to pay translation fees for your validator setup and for stake, as for  Testnet 1, the fees are not yet optimized and artificially high.
 - Keep most of your funds in the `Stash account` since it is meant to be the custodian of your staking funds and move some coins to your `Controller account` so you can pay transaction fees for transactions from this account.

 ## Bond Coins
 Follow these steps to set up your validator.

-- Access the testnet's web app on [polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet.karmaco.in%2Ftestnet%2Fws#/explorer) and complete the steps below in it.

-- Bond coins in your `Stash account`.
+Bond coins in your `Stash account`.
 These coins will be used as stake for the security of the network and can be slashed.
 Make sure not to bond your entire coin balance since in that case you will be unable to pay transaction fees from your `Stash account`.

-- Select your `Controller account`.
-This account wil be used by you to decide when to start or to stop validating.
+- Access the testnet's web app on [polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet.karmaco.in%2Ftestnet%2Fws#/explorer) and complete the steps below in it.

 - Go to the Staking section.
-Click on `Account Actions`, and then the `+ Stash` button.
+Click on `Accounts`, and then the `+ Stash` button.

   ![bond](/testnet/bond.png)

 - `Stash account` - Select your Stash account.
 Make sure that your `Stash account` contains at least this much.
 You can, of course, stake more than this.
 - `Controller account` - Select the Controller account created earlier.
-This account will also need a small amount of KCENTS in order to start and stop validating.
+This account will also need a small amount of KCOINs in order to start and stop validating.
-- `Value bonded` - How much KCENTS from the Stash account you want to bond/stake.
-Note that you do not need to bond all the KCENTS in that account.
-Also note that you can always bond more KCENTS later.
+- `Value bonded` - How much KCOINs from the Stash account you want to bond/stake.
+Note that you do not need to bond all the KCOINs in that account.
+Also note that you can always bond more KCOINs later.
 However, withdrawing any bonded amount requires the duration of the un-bonding period.
 - `Payment destination` - The account where the rewards from validating are sent.
 Payouts can go to any account.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of your staking rewards.
 - Next, click `Bond` and sign the transaction with your `Stash account`.
 You should see an ExtrinsicSuccess message in about a minute.
 - Your bonded account will available under `Stashes`.